hangover-hetic/green_quest_frontend/README.md

 - Interactive mapping of ongoing events
 ## Installation
 To install the application, follow these steps:
+- Be sure to have Android version 11.0 as well as API 30
 - Clone the Github repository to your local computer
 - Open the project in your preferred code editor
 - Run `flutter pub get` to install dependencies